METHODS-Group/ProximalGalerkin/README.md

 cp -r  mobius-strip.mesh/ ../../shared/
 ```

-The `DOLFINx` code is then run by calling:
+The `DOLFINx` code is then executed by calling:

 ```bash
 python3 script.py